AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ### Sites

 * Empty properties and multiple properties do not propagate from blueprint during rollout.
 Reset live copy with blueprint does not work for components.
 NPR-29253: Hotfix for CQ-4264928, CQ-4264926, CQ-4267722
-* CoralUI, when used with Multifield, stores the fileReferenceParameter at the component level instead of multifield level.
+* CoralUI, when used with `Multifield`, stores the `fileReferenceParameter` at the component level instead of multifield level.
 NPR-29537: Hotfix for CQ-4266129
 * Enhancement of AEM text component and Text Editor to Japanese.
 NPR-29785: Hotfix for CQ-4265090
 * Page restored with Timewarp should refer to the correct picture at the time of versioning.
 NPR-29431: Hotfix for CQ-4262638
 * An issue with the inheritance of Style System nodes from parent to child.
 NPR-29516: Hotfix for CQ-4270330